shinovon/TheEscapists-j2me/Controls.md

 No attack mode switching, attack target will be set as player hits someone and will be unset when target is defeated or too far away.

 Alternative controls mode is introduced for devices that do not have full alphanumeric keypad.
-Such as Symbian^3 with virtual keyboard, PSPKVM.
+Such as Symbian^3 with virtual keyboard, and PSPKVM.

 Some inspiration on controls were taken from console/mobile port.